Land use - airports

 Airport facilities ancillary to another Crown land use require a separate application when the airport facility is located outside of the primary tenure area.

-For airport facilities ancillary to another land use, where the airport facility is within the primary tenure area, an application for a separate airport tenure under this policy is required at the discretion of the Authorizing Agency giving consideration to relevant factors, which may include, but are not limited to:
+Where the airport facility is within the primary tenure area, a separate application may not be required.
+The Authorizing Agency determines if a separate application is required.
+They give consideration to relevant factors, which may include, but are not limited to:

 Where it is determined by the Authorizing Agency that a separate application for an airport facility is not required, the airport facility must be identified and evaluated as part of the application and management plan for the primary land use.